 Marakele National Park Good to know:

-Tlopi Tented Camp is in SANPark’s Marakele National Park, a couple of kilometers from the town of Thabazimbi in the North-West province.
+Tlopi Tented Camp is in SANPark’s Marakele National Park, a couple of kilometres from the town of Thabazimbi in the North-West province.
 It is a small, intimate camp with ten two-sleeper safari-style tents each with its own deck and dining/kitchen tent on the edge of a dam.

-Do be aware of the dexterous and cunning vervet monkeys who stealthily open the kitchen tent sliding door and then the fridge door, selectively picking out an item from your fridge while you are sitting on the patio a couple of metres away.
+Do be aware of the dexterous and cunning vervet monkeys.
+They stealthily open the kitchen tent sliding door and then the fridge door, selectively picking out an item from your fridge while you are sitting on the patio a couple of metres away.
 Keep the door locked!

 Marakele is a relatively small park with limited infrastructure and no shops or restaurant so do bring everything that you will need.
 It is a recently established Big 5 Park so don’t expect to see massive herds of game like in the Kruger.
 But for us Joburgers, who are used to the endless Highveld plateaus the impressive Waterberg Mountains rising out of the flat plains comes as an unexpected surprise and the rich diversity of vegetation more than makes up for the fewer numbers of game.

 Have you been to Marakele National Park?
 I would love to hear about your experiences…

 DISCLOSURE: I have no commercial relationship with SANParks or any of its affiliates.
 All photographs, experiences, and all the opinions expressed in this blog post are my own.

 First published by the beautiful people at What She Said.